OpenRCT2/docs/advanced/title-sequences/index.rst

 There are many more commands you can use in a title sequence.
 Load Scenario is self-explanatory; it loads a scenario from the scenario selection screen instead of a save game.
 You can use multiple load save/scenario commands in a title sequence if you want to feature multiple parks.
 Just place one after a wait command and continue the process as normal.

 Speed is an easy command to use.
 Just place one alongside a location command and change the speed to your desired setting.
-The speed settings are the same as the ones ingame; normal, quick, fast, and turbo.
+The speed settings are the same as the ones in game; normal, quick, fast, and turbo.
 However, hyper speed is unavailable for use in title sequences.
 A title sequence should end with a Restart command.

 .. image:: _static/sequences_other_commands.png